DMDcoin/dmdv4migration/docs/main.md

 We suggest to transfer smaller amounts to one address, so you do not lose this money.
 This has to be done before the network upgrade happens.

-be aware of the bitcoin type of wallet behavior of "change addresses" which means any change of a transaction is placed on a new address. this means even if u think u only created and use 1 address ur funds could be spread over multiple addresses if u had some outgoing transactions with a change ammount send back to a new address. your wallet.dat hold the keys for that change addresses too so as long as u have a backup of ur wallet.dat u will be able to claim them BUT a simple backup of a private key will only be able claim coins on that one address
+Be aware of the bitcoin type of wallet behavior of "change addresses" which means any change of a transaction is placed on a new address.
+This means even if u think u only created and use 1 address your funds could be spread over multiple addresses if u had some outgoing transactions with a change amount send back to a new address.
+Your wallet.dat hold the keys for that change addresses too so as long as u have a backup of your wallet.dat.
+You will be able to claim them BUT a simple backup of a private key will only be able claim coins on that one address.

 # Step by Step (Network perspective)

-##
+First of all we strong suggest you move your coins into a DMD Diamond v3 wallet pre snapshot date so you don't depend on any 3rd party to be able claim your coins.

-first of all we strong suggest u move ur coins into a DMD Diamond v3 wallet pre snapshot date so u dont deepend on any 3rd party to be able claim ur coins
+Only P2PKH addresses will be supported.
+Meaning there will be no support for multistig wallets (P2SH) and compressed addresses (Bech32).

 exchanges
 coinmarketcap
 community